JasonToups/markdown-resume/resume.md

 ### Bill : Sr. Front End Engineer / Jul 2022 - Dec 2023 / San Jose

+Payment platform for small and medium businesses.
 Worked with Angular & RxJS on the revenue-generating International Payments Team.

 - **Retrofitted** existing Domestic payment flows with International options, to enable users to make International Payments with current exchange rates, increasing revenue by 15%.
 - **Operated** across several teams to enable these features by working with the code owners to develop features and fix bugs.